-The opinions of journalists on the Comey memos intrigued me.
-Several saw the memos as “literary.”
-They call Comey’s writing “prose stopping just short of the poetic.
-Comey impressed the reporters with how observant he was and how descriptive he was in noting his observations.
+When I read news reports on the Comey memos, the journalists’ opinions intrigued me.
+Several articles note the memos as “literary.”
+They call Comey’s writing “prose stopping just short of the poetic.”
+Comey impressed the reporters with his observations and descriptions in chronicling his recollections.

-Is acute observation a skill we can learn or is it born of curiosity?
-It struck me that curiosity is the exact quality needed to spark imagination.
+Is acute observation a learned skill or instead an attribute that comes from curiosity?
+Curiosity appears to be the exact quality needed to spark imagination.

-While watching the Madow/Comey interview, I wondered if Jim Comey ever dreamed he would be a political mover and shaker.
-Did he picture historians adding him to their text books and archives?
+As I watched the Madow-Comey interview, I wondered if Jim Comey ever dreamed he would be a political mover and shaker.
+Did he picture historians adding him to their textbooks and archives?

 Did Comey imagine he would serve under three different Presidents?
-When he was a child, did he only want to be an attorney or did he see himself as an astronaut, a fire fighter, a basketball star?
+Even as a child, did he want to be an attorney or did he dream of himself as an astronaut, a firefighter, a basketball star?
 How would he tell how his story changed as his life went on?

 The world is full of stories.
-If you can’t find a story, look around you.
+If you can’t find one, sit back and imagine.
 Be curious.
 Curiosity bolsters observation.
 Observation kindles imagination.

-Observe your world.
-Look at the old man on the park bench (or Walmart bench) and imagine him as a boy.
-What choices or circumstances changed his dreams and brought him to whom and where he is today?
+Imagine the old man on the park bench as a boy.
+What choices or circumstances changed his dreams and brought him to this moment in time?
 Ask yourself, what is he looking at?
 What does he see?

-As I write this, I look out my window and wonder who planted the lilac bushes that lean up against my neighbor’s wall.
-They were here long before he was.
-What is the story behind them?
+As I write this, I gaze out my window and wonder who planted the lilac bushes that lean against my neighbor’s wall.
+They grew there long before he moved to the neighborhood.
+What is their story or his?
 Who built his backyard fence and why?
 What would happen if he tore it down?
 What words have neighbors exchanged while standing face-to-face at that backyard fence?

 Who laid the bricks in his neighbor’s house?
-What was the brick layer's life like at the end of his workday where did the bricklayer go?
+At the end of his workday where did the bricklayer go?
 What did he do?

-If the tree that seperates the two properties could tell its story, what would it have to say?
+If the tree that separates the two properties could tell its story, what would it say?